couchbaselabs/hands_on_n1ql/content/slide-57.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## Look up a customer by id

 Simple query to look up a customer by customerId.